 EXPERTISE VS. EXPERTOSIS

 Expertise is a paradox.
 When experts summit, expertise plummets.
 With pomp at the podium and arrogance ad nauseam, experts posture at rostrums and lecture at lecterns about nonsense and nostrums that make us dumb and keep us mum.
-Many experts are smitten with their smarts and suffer from expertosis, diplomatosis, academic neurosis, and apotheosis.
+Smitten with their smarts, experts have expertosis, diplomatosis, academic neurosis, and apotheosis.